 You can tell your lenses don’t have a multicoat if there is a halo or warping around light sources, poor contrast or clarity, or distracting reflections in your eyes.
 If you have purchased glasses online or from a discount chain store, it is quite possible your lenses do NOT have a multicoat, as this is a cheaper option.

-On the road, particularly at night when there is poor visibility, these distractions can be dangerous, so ensure you are wearing high quality lenses with an anti-reflective coating to minimise these risks.
+On the road, particularly at night when there is poor visibility, these distractions can be dangerous, so ensure you are wearing high-quality lenses with an anti-reflective coating to minimise these risks.

 At Optometrist Parramatta, we don’t compromise your sight.
-We use only use high quality lenses made by Hoya, Nikon and Essilor and our lenses always include a multi-coat, unless a hard coat is needed for specific purposes such as workers or tradesmen who require stronger lenses.
+We use only use high-quality lenses made by Hoya, Nikon and Essilor and our lenses always include a multi-coat, unless a hard coat is needed for specific purposes such as for workers or tradesmen who require stronger lenses.
 Even then, if you need glasses for driving, we would highly recommend a separate pair of lenses with a multicoat for safety at night.